Kindaglia/automated_storage/README.md

 ## Features

 - **Massive Storage:** 1000 slots of storage space in a single block.
-- **Integrated Search:** Built-in search bar to instantly filter and find items within the chest.
+- **Integrated Search:** Built-in search bar to filter and find items within the chest.
 - **Scrollable Interface:** Custom UI with a scrollbar to easily navigate the large inventory without cluttering the screen.
 - **Smart Filtering:**
-  - Filtering happens in real-time.
   - Items can be withdrawn directly from the filtered view.
   - Adding items in filtered view attempts to place them into the chest's main inventory.
 - **Mineclonia Integration:** Fully compatible with `mcl_core`, `mcl_formspec`, and `mcl_sounds`.